Armored bulldozer: Israel

-During the Second Intifada the armoured D9 bulldozer was an effective tool against Palestinian fighters, as they were almost impervious to Palestinian weapons and withstood even RPGs and belly charges with more than 100 kg and even half a ton of explosive.
+During the Second Intifada the armored D9 bulldozer was an effective tool against Palestinian fighters, as they were almost impervious to Palestinian weapons and withstood even RPGs and belly charges with more than 100 kg and even half a ton of explosive.
 Therefore, they were used for opening safe routes for IDF forces and detonate explosive charges.
 The bulldozer was used extensively to clear shrubbery and structures which could be used as cover.

-During the Battle of Jenin, armoured bulldozers were used for neutralizing the roadside bombs that would line the alleys of the camp, according to Israeli Military Intelligence.
-About a dozen armoured Caterpillar D-9 bulldozers were deployed, widening alleys, clearing paths for tanks, and detonating booby traps.
-Lieutenant Colonel Ofek Buchris continued to employ extensive use of bulldozers, developing a method to expose IDF soldiers to less risk: first, a bulldozer would ram the corner of a house, opening a hole, and then an IDF Achzarit troop carrier would arrive to disembark troops into the house, where they would clear it of any militants found inside.
+During the Battle of Jenin, armored bulldozers were used to neutralize roadside bombs that lined the alleys of the camp, according to Israeli Military Intelligence.
+About a dozen armored Caterpillar D-9 bulldozers were deployed, widening alleys, clearing paths for tanks, and detonating booby traps.
+Lieutenant Colonel Ofek Buchris continued to employ the extensive use of bulldozers and developed a method to expose IDF soldiers to less risk: first, a bulldozer would ram the corner of a house, opening a hole, and then an IDF Achzarit troop carrier arrived and troops disembarked and went into the house.
+They cleared it of any militants found inside.

-Following several incidents where armed Palestinians barricaded themselves inside houses to prevent house demolition and killed soldiers attempting to breach the entries, the IDF developed "Noal Sir Lachatz" (נוהל סיר לחץ "Pressure Cooker protocol") in which D9s and other engineering vehicles were used to bring them out by razing the houses.
+After several incidents where armed Palestinians barricaded themselves inside houses to prevent house demolition and killed soldiers attempting to breach the entries, the IDF developed the "Noal Sir Lachatz" (נוהל סיר לחץ "Pressure Cooker protocol") in which D9s and other engineering vehicles were used to bring them out by razing the houses.
 The Israeli military would use armoured bulldozers extensively during the Israeli invasion of the Gaza Strip.
 They would also be used to damage infrastructure during the 2024 Israeli military operation in the West Bank.

-In 2003, American peace activist Rachel Corrie was killed by an IDF armoured bulldozer in Rafah while attempting to prevent the destruction of Palestinian homes in the Rafah Refugee Camp.
+In 2003, an American peace activist, Rachel Corrie, was killed by an IDF armored bulldozer in Rafah while attempting to prevent the destruction of Palestinian homes in the Rafah Refugee Camp.

 United States

 During the first Gulf War the United States purchased tractor protection kits (TPK) from the Israel Military Industries (IMI) for their Caterpillar D7 bulldozers.
 The armored bulldozers were mainly used in mine clearing applications.
 During the preparation to the war in Iraq in 2003 the United States Army purchased several D9 armor kits from the IDF and used them to produce similarly fortified D9s.
-These have been used to clear destroyed vehicles from roads, dig moats, erect earthen-barriers, and construct field fortifications.
-D9s have also been used to raze houses which sheltered insurgent snipers.
-Military reports on the Conflict in Iraq say that the D9s were found very effective and "received highly favorable reviews from all that benefited from their use".
+They have been used to clear destroyed vehicles from roads, dig moats, erect earthen-barriers, and construct field fortifications.
+D9s have been used to raze houses which sheltered insurgent snipers.
+Military reports on the Conflict in Iraq say that the D9s are very effective and they have "received highly favorable reviews from all that benefited from their use".